Attorney General Morrisey diagnosed with COVID-19 and pneumonia

-CHARLESTON, WV (WOWK) — West Virginia Attorney General Patrick Morrisey issued the following statement Monday regarding a recent diagnosis.
+CHARLESTON, WV (WOWK) — West Virginia Attorney General Patrick Morrisey says he has been diagnosed with COVID-19 and pneumonia.
+The attorney general issued the following statement Monday.

 “Fellow West Virginians, last week I was diagnosed with COVID-19 and pneumonia.
 I am currently quarantining at home, where I am receiving breathing and medical treatments.